Key takeaways:

 Stelara injections can cause discomfort.
 But there are ways to reduce your pain:

-• Allow Stelara syringes to come to room temperature.
+Allow Stelara syringes to come to room temperature.
 Injecting a cold solution can be uncomfortable.
 You can take the prefilled syringe out of the fridge and let it come to room temperature naturally before you inject it.
-The vial can’t be left out of the fridge, so if the cold liquid is causing discomfort, talk to your provider about switching to the prefilled syringe.
+But the vial shouldn’t be left out of the fridge.
+So if the cold liquid is causing discomfort, talk to your prescriber about switching to the prefilled syringe.

-• Ice the injection site.
-Apply ice to the injection site to help numb the skin before an injection.
+Ice the injection site.
+Apply ice to the injection site before wiping it with alcohol to help numb the skin before an injection.

-If you’re still struggling with injection pain, talk with your healthcare provider.
+If you’re still struggling with injection pain, talk with your healthcare team.
+They can make sure you’re injecting it correctly and offer additional tips to help manage discomfort.

 4. How should you store Stelara?